lucaswerkmeister/itsbinotstraight/README.md

 i. e. one with `MemoryDenyWriteExecute=no`, which is not the case with the default profile.
 The only standard profile satisfying this condition is the “trusted” one;
-however, you can easily create your own copy of the “default” profile with `MemoryDenyWriteExecute=no` by placing an appropriately edited version of `/usr/lib/systemd/portable/profile/default/` below `/etc/systemd/portable/profile/`.
+however, you can create your own copy of the “default” profile with `MemoryDenyWriteExecute=no` by placing an appropriately edited version of `/usr/lib/systemd/portable/profile/default/` below `/etc/systemd/portable/profile/`.

 ## License